St. Louis Child Support Lawyer

 - In cases of 50/50 physical custody in which the income of the parents are nearly equal, there may not be any child support ordered.

-To have your questions answered regarding child support, contact the attorneys at Cavanagh & Associates to schedule a consultation.
+To have your questions answered regarding child support, contact the St. Louis family law attorneys at Cavanagh & Associates to schedule a consultation.
 We help parents in and around St. Charles, St. Louis, and Chesterfield.
 We can talk to you about your concerns and provide frank answers to your questions, helping you understand your rights, responsibilities, and legal options regarding child support and other areas of your divorce or paternity matter.

 “I would recommend Mr. Cavanagh as well as use him again in the future.”- Former Client